 Back to school program

 The Aira Back to School program is available for college students so they can use Aira at no charge.
 After applying for the program online, users can receive free service for nine months and use Aira for whatever they need it for.
 I became a part of this program back in February and was approved fairly quickly, in less than two days.
-At publishing time, the link I used to sign up for the program was unavailable.
+As of July 1st, the sign up link is now live at https://aira.io/backtoschool

 Aira is very easy to use and requires the following technology skills for best results: